annahutch/fcfdr_manuscript/README.md

 map the values to the SNPs in the asthma analysis and generate q1 and q2 (the auxiliary data vectors to iterate over using flexible cFDR).
 See generate_H3K27ac_data/makeH3K27acdata_code for details.

-## H3K27ac_cFDR/
+## H3K27ac_analysis/

-The H3K27ac_cFDR/ directory contains code to perform the flexible cFDR analysis leveraging H3K27ac fold change values.
+The H3K27ac_analysis/ directory contains code to perform the flexible cFDR analysis and Boca and Leek's FDR regression leveraging H3K27ac fold change values.
 Please see the FINDOR software (https://github.com/gkichaev/FINDOR) for instructions to run FINDOR.